 That is, $f$ and $g$ are almost everywhere $\infty$-equal: RN-derivatives are almost everywhere $\infty$-unique.
-I.e.~on the $\nu$-$\sigma$-finite part of $X$, $f$ and $g$ are $\nu$-a.e.~equal; on its complement, the points where one has value 0 and the other strictly positive are $\nu$-negligible. \end{theorem} \begin{proof} Note that $\nu$ is $\sigma$-finite when restricted to $X\setminus \infty[\nu]$.
+In other words, on the $\nu$-$\sigma$-finite part of $X$, $f$ and $g$ are $\nu$-a.e.~equal; on its complement, the points where one has value 0 and the other has a strictly positive value are $\nu$-negligible. \end{theorem} \begin{proof} Note that $\nu$ is $\sigma$-finite when restricted to $X\setminus \infty[\nu]$.
 Here, $\nu([f\neq g]\cap (X\setminus \infty[\nu]))=0$ is well-known to be the precise uniqueness property of Radon-Nikod\'ym derivatives (see e.g. \citep{pollard2002user}).

 So let us restrict our attention to $U\in \Sigma_{\infty[\nu]}$.
 Then, either $\nu(U)=0$ or $\nu(U)=\infty$.
-If $\nu(U)=0$ then it automatically follows that $\kact{\nu}{ f}(U)=0=\kact{\nu}{ g}(U)$.
-If $\nu(U)=\infty$ then we must have $\kact{\nu}{ f}(U)=0$ iff $\kact{\nu}{ g}(U)=0$, i.e., $\nu([g = 0 \neq f]\cap \infty[\nu])+\nu([f = 0 \neq g]\cap \infty[\nu])=0$. \end{proof} Note that this uniqueness theorem applies, in particular, to s-finite kernels as s-finite kernels are pointwise s-finite measures and densities of kernels are simply pointwise densities of measures.
+If $\nu(U)=0$, then it automatically follows that $\kact{\nu}{ f}(U)=0=\kact{\nu}{ g}(U)$.
+If $\nu(U)=\infty$, then we must have $\kact{\nu}{ f}(U)=0$ iff $\kact{\nu}{ g}(U)=0$, i.e., $\nu([g = 0 \neq f]\cap \infty[\nu])+\nu([f = 0 \neq g]\cap \infty[\nu])=0$. \end{proof} Note that this uniqueness theorem applies, in particular, to s-finite kernels as s-finite kernels are pointwise s-finite measures and densities of kernels are simply pointwise densities of measures.

 Showing the existence of such Radon-Nikod\'ym derivatives is less straightforward, but it is well-known that this can be done for $\sigma$-finite measures (see, e.g., \citep[Theorem 5.5.4]{Dudley04} and \citep[Theorem 4.2.3]{Cohn80}).
 We generalise this result to the s-finite setting.